Hello and welcome to the CashCrates review.

 I mean, this system does not pay and everyone who signs up and is about to perform the tasks jeopardizes his/her personal data (email, credit card information, and other sensitive information).

-I know that it seems tempting, especially the $50 sign up bonus, but it is just a bogus.
+I know that it seems tempting, especially the $50 sign-up bonus, but it is just bogus.

 The entire CashCrates system is Fake.

-It pretends to be a legit GPT site or also called survey sites.
+It pretends to be a legit GPT site or also called a survey site.